WHAT DO I DO WITH MY OLD TELEVISION, COMPUTER OR PHONE?

 Unwanted mobiles can be dropped off at designated MobileMuster points for recycling.
 Our Administration Centre – Eaton is a MobileMuster point.

-There are also two designated NTCRS collection points in our area:
+There is a designated NTCRS collection point in our area:

 - Stanley Road Waste Management Facility, Shire of Harvey, Stanley Road, Australind

 The NTCRS aims to lift television and computer recycling rates from the low rate of around 17 per cent in 2010 to 80 per cent by 2021–22.

 Increasing the recycling rate of these products is important because they contain valuable materials that can be re-used, as well as substances which are hazardous to humans and the environment.

 In 2013–14, over 40,000 tonnes of televisions and computers were collected and recycled under the scheme – equivalent to the weight of four Eiffel towers.